dunhamsteve/aoc2023/readme.md

 whether to do the whole thing in OCaml, or just use Lean.
 I'll have to pick one once they start taking longer.

+## Day 3

+Not too notable.
+I added `Grid` for a two dimensional array of values.
+I later spent part of the day adding index proofs to a copy in `Aoc2023.lean`.
+I'll try to adopt that on later days.

+## Day 4

+This one was simple and straightforward.
+I dealt with the `Array` indices in this one after finishing it.